 Live chat will help you figure out some of the pre-sales objections so you can address those in your marketing, and reassure customers that they are making the right decision.

-Use this list of live chat solutions from WPBeginner as a starting point for implementing this on your own pricing page.
+Use this list of live chat solutions as a starting point for implementing this on your own pricing page.
+Provide telephone support, too?
+We’ve got you covered with the best phone systems and VoIP providers on the market.

 19. Use Exit-Intent®